balderdashy/sails-docs/models.md

  '>': 'a'
 }

 # What About Migrations?

 In schemaful databases (like MySQL) schema migrations occur automatically.
 Models default to `migrate:alter`, which tells Sails to attempt to auto-migrate the schema.

 Explicit production data migrations, like in Rails, do not exist at this time-- production data is precious, and manual migrations can be dangerous.
 However, if this is a feature that you are interested in, please submit an issue, or better yet, a pull-request!

+## More Information

+For more information on using Models you can visit the [Waterline](https://github.com/balderdashy/waterline) documentation which goes more in depth on how the internals work.